Rental Inspections

 How often are inspections required in order to obtain Certification?

-Regular inspections of one- and two-family rental dwelling units shall be required every 18 months.
-Regular inspections of multi-family rental dwelling units shall be required every 12 months.
+Regular inspections of all rental dwelling units shall be required every 24 months.
+At the City's discretion, this timeframe may be reduced to 18 or 12 months, based on whether significant violations are present.
 The City will contact the property owner to notify them of the necessary steps to renew their rental certificate.
 If the property owner is not reachable or fails to respond to notices or other attempts to contact them after reasonable attempts have been made, the City will contact the tenant to outline the steps necessary for rental certificate renewal.
 Should it become necessary to contact a tenant to facilitate renewal required under this section, the City shall be entitled to collect additional fees from the property owner to compensate the City for the additional cost associated with this alternative inspection method.

 Fee Schedule